grokbit-tests/small/README.md

-This is the readme in the master branch.
+This is the readme in the v1.0-patches branch.

-And this is the v1.0 edit.
+This branch points to the same commit as the v1.0.1 tag.